 |Biodegradable Waste Diversion from Landfill|

 |Household Waste per Capita|

 Biodegradable Waste Diversion from Landfill

 Landfilling of biodegradable municipal waste (BMW) results in high emissions of methane which is a greenhouse gas and a potential source of odour nuisance.
 There are targets under the Landfill Directive to divert BMW from landfill.
-Ireland met the first diversion target (due by July 2010), which was to landfill a maximum 75 per cent of the BMW generated in 1995 and also met the second diversion target (due by July 2013) to landfill a maximum 50 per cent of BMW generated in 1995.
-Ireland is on track to meet the final diversion target (due December 2020).
+Ireland has met all targets to date and is on track to meet the final diversion target (due December 2020).
 Ireland’s national waste statistics can be found here.